 Irvine Police Department Supports National Prescription Drug Take-Back Event

-On Saturday, October 26, 2013, the Irvine Police Department will be participating in the U.S. Drug Enforcement Administration’s (DEA) National Prescription Drug Take-Back Day.
+On Saturday, April 26, 2014, the Irvine Police Department will be participating in the U.S. Drug Enforcement Administration’s (DEA) National Prescription Drug Take-Back Day.
 This year, Irvine Police and the DEA will support two collection sites.
-One at the Irvine Civic Center, One Civic Center Plaza, Irvine, 92614 and the other hosted by Kaiser Permanente - Irvine Medical Center at 6670 Alton Parkway (near the Alton/Sand Canyon Medical Office Building #1).
+One at the Irvine Civic Center, 1 Civic Center Plaza, Irvine, 92606 and the other hosted by Kaiser Permanente - Irvine Medical Center at 6670 Alton Parkway (near the Alton/Sand Canyon Medical Office Building #1).
 Collection hours are from 10:00 a.m. to 2:00 p.m.
 Community members may drive up and drop off their medications free and anonymously during those hours.

 This effort seeks to prevent prescription drug abuse and theft while providing for the safe and responsible disposal of potentially dangerous expired, unused, or unwanted prescription drugs.
 Prescription medications that languish in home medicine cabinets are highly susceptible to diversion, misuse, and abuse.
 Also, improper disposal of these medicines, such as flushing them down the toilet, can impact the environment.